fortanix/integrations-examples/mongodb-csfle-integration/README.md

 Configure Fortanix DSM as the KMIP provider.

 ### Rotate the CMK
-Invoke the plugin to rotate the CMK to a new 96 byte secret.
+Generate a random 96-byte secret and invoke the rekey API to rotate the CMK.

 ### Rewrap DEK
 Use the new CMK to rewrap the DEKs.